freeCodeCamp/guide/src/pages/java/loops-for/index.md

 ---
-title: Java Loops for
+title: for
 ---
-# Java for Loop
+# for Loop

 There are 2 of these: